 In the state of Oregon, there are several types of spousal support, which are:

 What type of support the court considers over the other heavily depends on the circumstances of the parties.
 In some cases, the court will award multiple forms of child support.

-Transitional spousal support is an amount of money one party is directed to pay to the other party to allow that party to obtain education or training necessary to allow them to prepare for reentry into the job market or for advancement.
-This type of support is commonly awarded in shorter or mid-length marriages where a party may need additional resources for a limited time to become gainfully employed and to "transition" into unmarried life without the support of their former spouse or partner.
+Transitional spousal support refers to the amount one party is required to pay to the other to help them further their education or training to set them up for reentry into the job market or in pursuit of advancement.
+This form of support is often awarded for marriages that lasted a short amount of time.
+The goal is to transition into unmarried life without having the support of their ex spouse.

-Maintenance spousal support, or spousal maintenance, is generally awarded in a long-term marriage where there is a significant gap between the earning capacity of the parties, the gap which will probably never be closed, or where a party may lack the ability to gain meaningful employment in the future.
-The fundamental goal of maintenance support is to enable the parties to live separately at a standard of living comparable to that enjoyed by the parties during the marriage.
-Maintenance spousal support may be awarded either for a specified or indefinite period of time.
+Maintenance spousal support is often awarded for a long-term marriage where a significant gap exists between the earning capacity of both parties, and that that gap will never be closed.
+The goal of maintenance support is to enable both parties to live separately with a standard that is comparable to how they lived during the marriage.
+This form of spousal support is ordered either for a specific or indefinite period of time.

 This can be a complicated area of the law.
 For more information, please contact a Bend family law attorney at Baxter Harder, LLC.